IBM/mi-toolchain/README.md

 ```

-Aside of that, the most current documentation can be accessed at:
+The current documentation (generated straight from the code and automatically uploaded ti GH pages by Travis) is available at:

 https://pages.github.ibm.com/tkornut/mi-toolchain/